tsmith512/tsmithcreative/2016-02-git-interactive-adding/README.md

 Patch Mode: `git add -p` asks if you want to add, skip, or edit each individual hunk (a piece in a diff), in order.
 In a pre-launch rush, I made a lot of quick theming adjustments.
 Once the frontend looked like I wanted it, I wanted to split up the commits sensibly.
-I'll start with, the field instance adjustment.
+I'll start with the field instance adjustment.
 I want only those two lines in this commit, and nothing else.

 ![Patch Mode](images/patch-mode.gif)